arangodb/docs/3.10/transactions-stream-transactions.md

 Begin a Stream Transaction.

-`options` must be an object have the following attributes:
+`options` must be an object with the following attributes:

 - `collections`: A sub-object that defines which collections you want to use in the transaction.
 It can have the following sub-attributes: